Inside the Orb: The Untold Story of Worldcoin’s Launch

 Is Sam Altman’s UBI startup a smart countermeasure to AI, or a privacy nightmare?
 Jeff Wilser reports.

-I’m staring into “The Orb.”
+I’m staring into “the Orb.”

 The Orb is about the size of a bowling ball.
 It’s chrome and shiny and smooth.
 I’m instructed to move closer and stare into a black circle, like how you peer into a machine at the optometrist’s.
-The Orb then uses a system of infrared cameras, sensors, and AI-powered neural networks to scan my iris and verify that yes, in fact, I am a human being.
+The Orb then uses a system of infrared cameras, sensors and AI-powered neural networks to scan my iris and verify that yes, in fact, I am a human being.

 And I’m hardly the first to do this.
-There are now over two million humans who have stared into the Orb, the flagship device from Worldcoin, the crypto-meets-AI project co-founded by Sam Altman (CEO of OpenAI) and Alex Blania, who’s now the CEO of parent company Tools for Humanity.
+There are now over two million humans who have stared into the Orb, the flagship device from Worldcoin, the crypto-meets-AI project co-founded by Sam Altman (CEO of OpenAI) and Alex Blania, who is now the CEO of parent company Tools for Humanity.

-Worldcoin has an audacious premise: AI will continue to improve and eventually evolve into AGI (Advanced General Intelligence), meaning it’s smarter than humans.
+Worldcoin has an audacious premise: AI will continue to improve and eventually evolve into AGI (advanced general intelligence), meaning it’s smarter than humans.
 That will spur leaps in productivity.
 This will create wealth.
-And instead of that wealth being snatched by elites, it should be fairly distributed to all of humanity -- literally everyone -- as a form of UBI, or universal basic income, which will empower billions.
+And instead of that wealth being snatched by elites, it should be fairly distributed to all of humanity – literally everyone º as a form of UBI, or universal basic income, which will empower billions.
 That UBI will come in the form of a cryptocurrency.
-That crypto is Worldcoin.
+That crypto is Worldcoin (WLD).

 The merits of UBI have resonated with Altman for years.
-“UBI is interesting to me even without talking about AI,” says Altman in a recent Zoom interview.
+“UBI is interesting to me even without talking about AI,” Altman says in a recent Zoom interview.
 “It’s an idea that appeals to a lot of people.
 If we have a society rich enough to end poverty, then we have a moral obligation to find out how to do that.”

 So maybe the magic of AI can succeed where the mud of politics has failed?
-“In a world of AI, it [universal basic income] is even more important, for the obvious reasons,” says Altman, who adds that he still expects there to be jobs in a post-AI world.
+“In a world of AI, [universal basic income] is even more important, for the obvious reasons,” Altman says, who added he still expects there to be jobs in a post-AI world.
 “But, A, I do think we’re going to need some sort of cushion through the transition, and, B, part of the whole reason of being excited about AI is it’s a more materially abundant world.”

 Worldcoin, following this logic, could be the key to unlocking that abundance.
 But there’s a catch.
 If the goal is to freely give out tokens to everyone, in this AI-enabled future, how can we be sure we’re handing out the loot to a human, and not an AI-powered fake?
-(It’s only a matter of time before AI can laugh at captcha.)
+(It’s only a matter of time before AI can laugh at CAPTCHA.)
 Or what if bad actors use AI to create multiple wallets and game the system?

 The team thought about the problem.
 They thought about all the ways humans could prove they’re actually human.
 And after considering all the options, they came to a wrenching conclusion.
 They didn’t like it.
 “We really did not want to do this,” Blania says.
 “We know it’s going to be painful.
 It’s going to be expensive.
 People think it’s weird.”